 How to Store Your Meat Grinder?

-You have to properly store your meat grinder, whether it’s for a day or a few months.
-Let’s say you might not use it for months.
-In that case, applying a layer of oil coat will protect your meat grinder from rusting and oxidizing.
+You must properly store your meat grinder, whether it’s for a day or a few months.
+If you might not use it for months, applying a layer of oil coat will protect it from rusting and oxidizing.

 Please use food-grade oil.
 Don’t use oil that is not consumable.